polterguy/phosphorusfive-dox/appendix-expressions-boolean-algebra.md

 ![alt tag](screenshots/boolean-algebra-XOR.png)

 XOR is said to return the *"product"* of our expressions, minus the UNION or the *"intersection"*.
-It doesn't matter which expression you start out with, and which you end with, when you XOR two expressions together.
+It doesn't matter which expression you start out with, and which you end with when you XOR two expressions together.
 Even if you flip your expressions around, the result will still be the same.

 ### Logical NOT